Sonys9/CMP/README.md

 # Cool Mail Protocol
 # Status: Developing
 What works right now?
-Right now there is no database (ill add it later), works only address registering...
+Right now there is no database (ill add it later), works only address registering and message sending... (without images)

 ☄️ CMP (Cool Mail Protocol) is an another mail protocol.
 It provides secured and fast connection.
  - It uses Asyncio for blazing fast perfomance.